ethanweed/Studium_Generale/Studium_Generale_Test_3.md

 # Studium Generale Test 3

-Please answer both of the questions below.
+Please choose one of the questions below.
 You may answer in English or Danish.
 Approximate page counts are given.
 Normal page lengths are assumed.

-Submit your answers by email to ethan@dac.au.dk by Monday 20th at midnight.
+Submit your answers by email to ethan@dac.au.dk by Monday 11th at midnight.
 In the subject line of your email, please write "SG Test 3" and then your name.
 So for me, I would write "SG Test 3 Ethan Weed".
 This will help me make sure I don't lose any of your emails.

 ##Question 1: